MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/virtual-cluster-deployment.md

 - **Use Hyper-V Manager**.
 For more information, see [Create a virtual machine using Hyper-V Manager](/windows-server/virtualization/hyper-v/get-started/create-a-virtual-machine-in-hyper-v) to mirror your physical management network.

 - **Use PowerShell cmdlets**.
 Use PowerShell cmdlets to create the VM.
 Make sure to adjust the VM configuration parameters listed above before you run these cmdlets.
-For an example output, see  [Appendix II](#appendix-ii).
+For an example output, see the  [Appendix](#appendix-ii).

     Follow these steps to create a VM via PowerShell cmdlets: